Frequently Asked Questions

 What are you doing?

-As a translation consultant, Drew trains mother tongue translators and works alongside them throughout the process of translating the Bible into their own language.
+As a translation consultant, Drew trains local translators and assists them with the process of translating the Bible into their language(s).
 Emily is a nurse and mum extraordinaire.

 With what organization?